 If you are concerned for the welfare of animals I suggest you do some research about hunting.
 You’ll find that it actually benefits the overall population of wild animals.

-If you chose to stop here I assume you have an interest in hide tanning using the animal’s brains like the natives used to do for many years.
+If you chose to stop here I assume you have an interest in bain tanning a hide like the natives used to do for many years.
 If that’s true, then you’ll need to extract the animal’s brain.

 If you stumbled here somehow but have no interest in hide tanning, you are welcome to stay.
 But if you choose to stay, please be respectful.